Free now + $150 launch offer coming soon

 What is the best property management software in Australia for landlords?

 There is no single best option for every landlord.
-Landlord Wise is strongest for compliance-led self-management workflows, RentBetter is strong for listing and tenant onboarding, RealRenta is strong for payments and tenant portal workflows, propkt is strong for tax and depreciation, Landlord Studio is strong for mobile accounting, and PropertyMe is built mainly for professional agencies.
+Landlord Wise is strongest for compliance-led self-management and tenant portal workflows, RentBetter is strong for listing and tenant onboarding, RealRenta is strong for payments and arrears workflows, propkt is strong for tax and depreciation, Landlord Studio is strong for mobile accounting, and PropertyMe is built mainly for professional agencies.

 Is PropertyMe suitable for self-managing landlords?